U of T Engineering: Personal Profile Questions Prep & Examples 2024/2025

 When tackling this question, you should start by reflecting on your extra-curricular activities, volunteerism, and work experience to identify specific skills and interests you’ve developed.

 We recommend focusing on ONE activity.
-250 words is too short to write about more than one, unless they are related enough.
+250 words is too short to write about more than one unless they are related enough.

 The two parts of the question are:

-- Skills and interests you developed.
+1. The skills and interests you developed.

 These two should connect.
 Don’t say something like “I developed sales skills” which led me to want to study “Mechanical engineering”.